eclipse-set/set/BUILD_INSTRUCTIONS.md

 If you want to develop SET, this is not recommended as the subcomponents are relatively stable and are easy to aquire from our download site.

 1. Follow the build instructions for the [model subcomponent](https://gitlab.eclipse.org/eclipse/set/model).
-2. Follow the build instructions for the [toolboxmodel subcomponent](https://gitlab.eclipse.org/eclipse/set/toolbox-model).
-While doing so, make sure to follow the steps outlined for adapting to a local model build.
 3. Follow the build instructions for the [browser subcomponent](https://gitlab.eclipse.org/eclipse/set/browser).
 4. Build web components
     1. In `web/pdf` and `web/textviewer`: